bahamoth/rust-minidump-mcp/README.md

 Claude Code automatically detects MCP servers.
 After installation:

 1. Open Claude Code in your project directory
-2. The minidump-mcp server will be available for crash analysis tasks
+2. The rust-minidump-mcp server will be available for crash analysis tasks

 ### VS Code with Continue.dev